samuelmholley1/gather-kitchen-nutrition-labels/GOOGLE_VISION_SETUP.md

 - You've hit the free tier limit (very unlikely for testing)
 - Check your billing/quota in Google Cloud console

-**"Permission denied"**
-- Double-check the service account has the correct role
+**"What is 'Grant users access to this service account'?"**
+- This is optional - **skip it for our use case**
-- Try recreating the service account with proper role from start
+- It's for allowing human users to impersonate the service account
+- Our app uses the JSON key file directly, so no human access needed
+- Only add users if you want developers to test with this service account

 That's it!
 Your photo OCR is now powered by Google's enterprise-grade Vision API. 📸✨</content>
 <parameter name="filePath">/Users/samuelholley/Projects/gather_kitchen_nutrition_labels/GOOGLE_VISION_SETUP.md